 For more information, visit LifeArchitect.com.au

-The course is about 2-3 hours of video + bonus resources (including PDFs, images, quizzes, and links).
+The course features over 3 hours of video + bonus resources (including PDFs, images, quizzes, and links).
 It has been cut up into small, digestible and organised segments, so you can refer back to it when questions about specific topics come up long after you’ve finished the course.

 Some of this information can be found through white papers, research, and interviews with cross-cultural sources.
 A lot of Alan's practical tools are new and pioneering.
 The training course is designed to be as digestible (and practical) as possible.